 These days for most people it’s almost unimaginable to be without internet access.
 Unless you planned the perfect getaway and want to escape from everyday life, having reliable internet access is important even during your vacation.

-Whether you want to post your pictures to Instagram or share your travel stories with friends on Facebook, having persistent Wifi access no matter where you are is important.
+Whether you want to post your pictures to Instagram or share your travel stories with friends on Facebook, having reliable Wifi access no matter where you are is important.

 With increasing popularity of Skype, WhatsApp, Viber and other communication apps, making international calls doesn’t even have to cost anything, and you can stay connected with your friends and family and leave a part of your budget for something else.